SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 - Use Elasticsearch 6+ due to improvements to its [sparse field][es:6] handling
-- Consult the official hardware [guide][es:hardware] on specific Elasticsearch requirements
+- Consult the official hardware [guide][es:hardware] on specific Elasticsearch requirements If Elasticsearch has not enough resources, it could defeat this whole feature ElasticStore; check Elasticsearch logs and other Elasticsearch mechanisms in case of issue, and add resources if needed.

 ## Features